Explained: What is the procedure to name a cyclone?

 Explained: How your travel by rail and air will change in COVID-19 times

-After following the procedure, the IMD names the cyclones that develops over the north Indian Ocean, including the Arabian Sea and Bay of Bengal.
+After following the procedure, the IMD names the cyclones that develop over the north Indian Ocean, including the Arabian Sea and Bay of Bengal.
 As an RSMC, the IMD also mandates to issue advisories to 12 other countries in the region on the development of cyclones and storms.

 How are naming the cyclones take place?